About

 Art as a Way of Life

-My name is Antonia, also known as Amja, a name formed from the initials of the names my mother gave me, in the order they were given, and reclaimed as part of my journey back to self after my experience of domestic abuse.
-Amja represents both ancestry and autonomy; it reminds me that even in moments of loss, we can reimagine ourselves into possibility.
+My name is Antonia, also known as Amja, a name formed from the initials of the names my mother gave me, reclaimed as part of my journey into authorship and autonomy.
+Amja represents both ancestry and agency; a reminder that even in moments of loss, we can re-imagine ourselves into possibility.

 Amja with her art at Sands End Art And Community Centre, Hammersmith and Fulham

 Art, for me, is a way of life, a language that reaches beyond words and connects the parts of us that still know how to play, how to feel, how to hope, and how to trust.
-Through my work, I channel that energy of becoming to help others re-imagine their stories, their power, and the lives they want to live and love.
+Through my work, I channel the energy of becoming to support reflection, authorship, and forward movement, in life, leadership, and culture

 “Self-love is the precursor to your greatest love.”

-My pieces celebrate vulnerability, freedom, courage and reclamation while honouring the innocent wisdom of the inner child; the part of us that paints before thinking and loves before doubting.
+My pieces celebrate vulnerability, freedom, courage and reclamation while honouring the innocent wisdom of the inner child; the part of us that creates before thinking and loves before doubting.

-Each work of art becomes both mirror and message: offering Support when words fail, inviting Spirituality through creation, nurturing Security through expression, and returning us to Self-Love — the centre of all becoming.
+Each work of art becomes both mirror and message — offering support when words fail, inviting spiritual reflection through creation, nurturing inner security through expression, and returning us to self-love as the centre of becoming.

 My Story of Becoming